 Fundamentals of Online Special Education Degree Programs

 Special education is a teaching discipline focused on supporting the academic, social, and vocational development of exceptional children with disabilities.
 Under the IDEA Act, all disabled youth must receive apt education services in the least restrictive environment possible.
-As the frequency of diagnoses rises, a special education teacher shortage is growing.
-There aren’t enough special educators to meet the needs of America’s 6.4 million students with disabilities.
-Therefore, studying special education is an excellent degree pathway for individuals interested in classroom careers.
+According to Pew Research Center reports for the 2017-18 school year, the 7 million disabled students in the U.S. account for 14% of total enrollment in America’s public schools.
+That means special education accommodations and programs are now a fundamental and significant part of what schools in America do.
+Special education is consistently recognized as a high-needs area and is an excellent option for dedicated individuals interested in classroom careers.
 The NCES reports that there are 864 special education degrees in the United States, 181 of which are online.
 Below are the fundamentals you should know about online special education degree programs.

 Types of Online Special Education Degrees

 At the undergraduate level, online associate degrees in special education are available at junior colleges and vocational schools.
 This two-year program lays the groundwork for studying child development and inclusive teaching.
-Online associate degrees make students eligible for becoming teacher’s aides and early childhood educators.
+An associate degree won’t get you the license you need to become a teacher at the K-12 level, but according to the Bureau of Labor Statistics, teacher assistants and even early childhood educators in pre-K settings often get their start with a two-year degree.
 Public school systems require that K-12 special education teachers hold at least a bachelor’s degree and state licensing though.
 Online bachelor’s degrees (B.A. or B.S.) require four to five years full-time to develop lesson planning and classroom management strategies.
 Accredited bachelor’s programs in special education will include field practicum and student teaching to satisfy license requirements.

 Online special education degrees are also granted at the graduate level.
 Individuals who aren’t already licensed educators can pursue initial credentials with an online Master of Arts in Teaching (M.A.T.).
 The alternative, a Master of Education (M.Ed.), is granted online to teachers who carry valid state certification and seek advancement.
 Online master’s programs typically offer areas of specialization, such as gifted education, autism spectrum disorder, blindness/visual impairment, learning disabilities, and literacy.
-Earning a master’s degree is sufficient for classroom-based careers.
-However, pursuing an online doctoral degree (Ed.D. or Ph.D.) would facilitate special education jobs in administration and higher education.
+Master’s degrees in teaching and education can be designed as either ITP (initial teacher prep) programs that meet the requirements for state licensure, or as non-licensure pathways for enrichment and advancement.
+It’s even possible to pursue an online doctoral degree (Ed.D. or Ph.D.), which is something you often see with those considering professorships and research positions in higher education.

 Factors for Choosing Online Special Education Programs